-Marc Teboulle is a Professor at the School of Mathematical
+Marc Teboulle is the Eric and Sheila Samson Chair of Optimization at the School of Mathematical

 Sciences of Tel Aviv University.
 He received his D.Sc. from the